nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 658
 00:40:36,089 --> 00:40:39,687
-[SPEAKER_05]: And then I'll document all of them to a week and say, give me some type of circle back.
+[SPEAKER_05]: And then I'll document all of the weaknesses, give me some type of circle back.

 659
 00:40:39,667 --> 00:40:43,669
-[SPEAKER_05]: So I came back and said, but here's all the problems we have.
+[SPEAKER_05]: So I came back and said, and say here's all the problems we have.

 660
 00:40:43,649 --> 00:40:45,300